Neighborhood Info Without The Neighborhood Drama. Learn more

 Limestone

 Limestone is a natural stone tile that’s made from calcium carbonate and is available in a variety of colors and textures.
 Because limestone is a softer stone, it’s easily cut and shaped to the cut and size of your choice.
-Limestone is a porous rock; to prevent stains and damage, you must apply a coat of sealant.
+Limestone is a porous rock, so to prevent stains and damage, you should apply a coat of sealant.
 On average, limestone tiles cost between $9 to $27 per square foot

 Hallway with limestone wall and floor tile